AlierPM/Portfolio/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Portfolio:  Add a contact form and finish the mobile version
+# Portfolio: Desktop Version
-Third Milestone:
+## Fourth Milestone:
-  ### Contact Form: Created the contact form  to finish the mobile version of my portfolio
-> It is the third milestone in the process of creating my portfolio website:

-* Addded the Contact Form to mobile version

-* This project is a continuation of the previous project, so it also contain the whole project code for the mobile version

-* Created the form with HTML5 validations.
+  * In this milestone; I built on my previous completed responsive mobile version to create a responsive designs on all desktop screens
+### Descriptions:

-* Implement the principles of UX.
+* Applied UIs design principles
+* Used media queries to make sure that my website displays correctly on desktop screens.
+* Used Grid and Flexbox layout elements on the page
+* Replicated the figma template design I had chosen for my portfolio project

-## Built With
+## Built With:

+#### Main Languages:

-- HTML
+* HTML
-- CSS
+* CSS
+    * Media queries css

-- Technologies used: vs code, git and GitHub
+#### Technologies used:
+  > vs code
+  > git
+  > GitHub

->To get a local copy up and running follow these simple example steps.
+### To get a local copy up and running

+> Follow these simple example steps:

-Locate the project folder in the Repository.
+  1. Locate the project folder in the Repository.
-Click on the code button and dowload a zip file for the project locally.
+  2. Click on the code button and dowload a zip file for the project locally.
-Locate the index.html file and double click it to view webpage.
+  3. Locate the index.html file and double click it to view webpage.

-### Prerequisites
+### Prerequisites:

+  * Node.js as prerequisites for npm installation
-Node.js, stylelint, browser for displaying it's content. install node package manager(npm): npm helps to install stylelint.
+  * install node package manager(npm): npm helps to install stylelint.
+  * stylelint for debuging code
+  * Any browser of your choice to display the webpage contents.

 ### Setup
-Download and install browser.
+> Download and install browser.

 ### Usage
-Navigate through the web page to find the information you need.
+> Navigate through the web page to find the information you need.
 Use the links in the pages to move to different sections.

 ### Deployment
-  Project reside in this Repo.
+> Project reside in this Repository.
 You can clone the repo or download the files manually to your local machine.